blackcatacademy/blackcat-config/docs/TRUST_MODEL.md

 This should become a standard integration for `blackcat-monitoring` / `blackcat-observability`.

+## Transparency log / Web3 anchoring (optional, extreme tier)

+Web3 (or any append-only transparency log) can be used as an **external, decentralized anchor** for integrity:
+- publish a Merkle root of `integrity.json` (or of the full release tree) into a public ledger,
+- later prove “this deployed tree matches that anchored root” (tamper-evident, globally timestamped).

+Important notes:
+- It is a strong approach for **decentralized auditability**, but it is not the only valid model (TUF/Sigstore-style logs + pinned keys can also work).
+- A blockchain does not replace signing keys: you still need a **root-of-trust** (pinned public keys, pinned chain + contract address).
+- The anchor must be verified **out-of-band** (sentinel/CI), otherwise a compromised host can simply skip checks.

+### ZK proofs (optional)

+ZK proofs can be useful when you want to prove integrity/compliance **without leaking details**, e.g.:
+- prove membership of specific files in a Merkle tree without publishing the full file list,
+- prove “build came from an approved pipeline” without disclosing internal build metadata.

+Trade-offs: complexity, cost, and operational burden.
+This should be an opt-in “extreme tier” feature.

 ## Secure bootstrap / installer requirements (high-level)

 - Admin bootstrap **requires HTTPS** (otherwise admin credentials must not be created/accepted).